-What drives the bike industry to use mainly aluminum right now because of aluminum’s low price and relative light weight.
-But to put it simply, in $500 or less price range, a quality steel frame still offers better ride feel and strength characteristics than an aluminum frame.
+What drives the bike industry to use aluminum right now because of aluminum’s low price and relatively light weight.
+But to put it simply, in $600 or less price range, a quality steel frame still offers better ride feel and strength characteristics than an aluminum frame.

 Ride Feel: Aluminum generally transfers more road buzz and ‘shock’ to the rider than steel.
-The ride of steel is stiff and lively, without being harsh.
+The ride of correctly designed double-butted steel is stiff and lively, without being harsh.

 In terms of overall tensile strength, here is the order from strongest to weakest of common bike tubing steels (We currently use Tange Prestige heat-treated CrMo):

 2. Heat-treated CrMo(Tange Prestige HT, TrueTemper Verus HT, Reynolds 725), Columbus Omnicron and Niobium Micro-Alloy steel (old Columbus Life)